-DDD to Honor Downtown All-Stars
+DDD Honors Downtown All-Stars

-Come help us shine a light on those who help make Downtown a remarkable experience!
+Thank you for helping us shine a light on those who help make Downtown a remarkable experience!

 The Auction House Market, located on the corner of Magazine and Julia Streets, has been redeveloped into an 8800 square foot, modern, multi-vendor food hall.
 The sleek design includes marble countertops and brass fixtures throughout the wide-open space and a bar in the middle.
 The food hall maintains the integrity of the historic building and includes white oak flooring, beadboard ceilings and exposed brick.
 The Market offers an inviting, creative environment for Downtown residents, workers and visitors to gather.